SuleimanFarah/sunpy/Home:-Weekly-Community-Meetings-Archive.md

     * where should the code to read these kinds of files go?
     * two files needed
     * consensus seems to be that it isn't worth a Fido client
     * Separate TimeSeries source?
-Combine with exisiting XRS source?
+Combine with existing XRS source?
     * Example for now
 * sunkit-instruments
     * Will asking if it makes sense to put code in sunkit-instruments that is too specific for core but can be used across instrument packages